 - When a complainant has been treated unfairly

 The FAIS Ombud is obliged to investigate the allegation, following and implementing any procedures it deems necessary.
 Any party involved in the complaint has the right to legal representation.
 The first step will be to try and reach a satisfactory conclusion via mediation or by recommending a resolution.
-If it is not possible to settle the matter with the help of both parties the FAIS Ombud will make the final decision.
+If it is not possible to settle the matter with the help of both parties, the FAIS Ombud will make the final decision.
 It can decide to either dismiss the complaint or uphold it and award compensation.
-The Ombuds decision is final and has the same effect as a civil judgment made by a court.
+The Ombud’s decision is final and has the same effect as a civil judgment made by a court.